 Betty graduated from Cornell Law School and was the first Director of the Cornell Law School Legal Aid Clinic for 13 years.
 During this period, she also taught legal research at the law school for several years.

 From 1972 to 1978, Betty was in private practice where her focus was on trial litigation and matrimonial and criminal law.
 In 1972, she was elected the first woman Chairperson of the New York State Bar Criminal Justice Section.

 In 1984 Betty was appointed by Governor Mario Cuomo to membership on the first New York State Commission on Child Support.
 She has lectured and prepared materials for the New York State Bar Association, Continuing Legal Education Programs including Matrimonial Law, and prepared a manual for the State Bar on Stipulations in Family Court.

-Betty is a member of the Executive Committee of the Matrimonial Section of the New York State Bar.
-She is also a member of the American Association for Justice and is active in the Birth Trauma Litigation Group of AAJ.
+Betty was a member of the Executive Committee of the Matrimonial Section of the New York State Bar.
+She was also a member of the American Association for Justice and was active in the Birth Trauma Litigation Group of AAJ.